 Instructions

-- In a large bowl mix together 1 tablespoon of the ketchup, the Worcestershire sauce, Italian seasoning, garlic powder, salt, pepper, and egg.
+- In a large bowl mix together 1 tablespoon of the ketchup along with the Worcestershire sauce, Italian seasoning, garlic powder, salt, pepper, and egg.

 - Mix in the onion and then the breadcrumbs.
 Once well combined, add in the ground beef.